-If you wish to discuss your child's Special Educational Need or want to speak to a member of staff, the school can be contacted on 01902 558710.
-Head Teacher: Mrs H. Sarai Deputy Head: Mr J. Thomas
+If you wish to discuss your child's Special Educational Need, in the first instance please discuss this with the class teacher on the school gate or by contacting the school on 01902 558710.

-SENCO: Miss R. Edwards
+Head Teacher: Mrs H. Sarai Deputy Head: Mr J. Thomas SENCO: Mrs R. Williams